Analytics Endpoints

 @since: 0.31.0

-Unified REST API for all analytics integrations.
+Unified REST API for core and extension-backed analytics integrations.
 Each endpoint delegates to its respective WordPress ability via wp_get_ability().
+Extensions can add analytics routes with the datamachine_analytics_ability_map filter.

 Endpoints